 Fishfoot Yard is a cobbled square in White Harbor located just inside the Seal Gate with a fountain at its center.
-The square is named for some dead lord, but no one ever calls it anything but Fishfoot Yard.
+The Old Mint is located at Fishfoot Yard.

-A stone merman rises from the fountain's waters, 20 feet tall from tail to crown.
-The statue is called "Old Fishfoot" by the locals.
-Old Fishfoot's curly beard is green and white with lichen and one of the prongs of his trident broke off a long time ago, yet he still looks impressive.
+A stone merman rises from the fountain's waters, twenty feet tall from tail to crown.
+The impressive statue is called "Old Fishfoot" by the locals.
+His curly beard is green and white with lichen and one of the prongs of his trident broke long ago.

 A Dance with Dragons

 When Davos Seaworth arrives at White Harbor, he visits Fishfoot Yard in the afternoon and finds the square teeming with people.
 A woman is washing her smallclothes in Fishfoot’s fountain and hanging them off his trident to dry.
 A young girl is selling cups of fresh milk from her nanny goat.
 Beneath the arches of the peddler's colonnade, Davos sees scribes, moneychangers, a hedge wizard, a herb women, and a bad juggler.
 A man is selling apples from a barrow, and a women is offering herring with chopped onions.
 Chickens and children are underfoot.
 Davos sees hundred of people within the Old Mint.

 Davos stops beneath the colonnade and trades a halfpenny for an apple and chats with the apple seller to try and catch up with tidings in White Harbor.
 Afterwards he makes his way to the Lazy Eel.

 The square was named for some dead lord, but no one ever called it anything but Fishfoot Yard.—thoughts of Davos Seaworth

 - ↑ 1.0 1.1 1.2 1.3 1.4 1.5 A Dance with Dragons, Chapter 15, Davos II.